Skip to content

 This is a JIT-compiled learning loop that uses scan for efficiency.
 It returns metrics as a fixed-size array rather than a list of dicts.

 Args: learner: The learner to train stream: Experience stream providing (observation, target) pairs num_steps: Number of learning steps to run key: JAX random key for stream initialization learner_state: Initial state (if None, will be initialized from stream) step_size_tracking: Optional config for recording per-weight step-sizes.
-When provided, returns a 3-tuple including StepSizeHistory.
+When provided, returns StepSizeHistory. normalizer_tracking: Optional config for recording per-feature normalizer state.
+When provided, returns NormalizerHistory with means and variances over time.

-Returns: If step_size_tracking is None: Tuple of (final_state, metrics_array) where metrics_array has shape (num_steps, 3) with columns [squared_error, error, mean_step_size] If step_size_tracking is provided: Tuple of (final_state, metrics_array, step_size_history)
+Returns: If no tracking: Tuple of (final_state, metrics_array) where metrics_array has shape (num_steps, 3) or (num_steps, 4) depending on normalizer If step_size_tracking only: Tuple of (final_state, metrics_array, step_size_history) If normalizer_tracking only: Tuple of (final_state, metrics_array, normalizer_history) If both: Tuple of (final_state, metrics_array, step_size_history, normalizer_history)

 Source code in src/alberta_framework/core/learners.py